cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-pump-and-motor.md

 ---
-title: Variable-Speed, Variable-Volume Pump and Motor
+title: Variable-speed, Variable-volume Pump and Motor
 type: component
 excerpt: A variable-speed, variable-volume (VSVV) pump and motor circulate liquid (e.g., water or water and glycol solution) through a piping network where the flow rate fluctuates as required by the plant and systems they serve.
 thumbnail_image: "images/plants/water-cooled-chilled-water-plant/chilled-water-plant-overview.jpeg"